Home » All Posts » Main Meals » Oven-Baked Walleye Recipe

 How to Cook Walleye

-Gather all of your ingredients to make your oven-baked walleye.
-Pre-heat the oven to 350° Fahrenheit.
+Step 1: Gather Ingredients and Pre-heat Oven: Gather all of your ingredients to make your oven-baked walleye.
+Pre-heat the oven to 350°F (175°C).

 Baked Walleye Recipe Ingredients - walleye fillets, white onion, olive oil and seasoned salt and pepper.

-Slice the onion into thin rings, separate the rings and place onto the top of the walleye fillets.
+Step 4: Add Onion Rings: Slice the onion into thin rings, separate the rings, and place them on top of the walleye fillets.

 Sliced onion on-top of walleye fillets.

-Fold the foil over so that you are completely covering fish.
+Step 5: Seal the Foil Pouch: Fold the foil over so that you completely cover the fish.
 Roll the foil ends together starting with the opposite side of the folded foil.
-Then roll both the end sides to completely sealing the fish into the foil pouch.
+Then, roll both the end sides to completely seal the fish into the foil pouch.

-With a sharp knife, gently poke a few holes into the top of the foil pouch.
-Make sure to not puncture the bottom of the foil.
+Step 6: Poke Holes in the Foil Pouch: With a sharp knife, gently poke a few holes into the top of the foil pouch.
+Make sure not to puncture the bottom of the foil.

 Hole poked baked walleye foil pouches.